ga386-hash/Interactive-Lab-Hub/Lab 2/README.md

 <img width="782" height="381" alt="Screenshot 2026-09-14 at 5 42 29 PM" src="https://github.com/user-attachments/assets/bfa96606-0733-413b-9a17-fe9c05ed02a6" />

-For my first idea, I sketched a "deadline countdown" concept where the display cycles through upcoming deadlines instead of showing a standard clock.
-Each press of the physical button moves to the next deadline in the list, such as an assignment, a midterm, or even a personal deadline like a rent payment, and shows how much time is left until it's due.
-Once the last deadline is reached, pressing the button again loops back to the first one, creating a simple, repeatable cycle.
+For my first idea, I sketched a "deadline countdown" concept where the display cycles through upcoming deadlines instead of showing a normal clock.
+Each press of the button moves to the next deadline in the list, such as an assignment, a midterm, or a personal deadline like a rent payment, and shows how much time is left until it's due.
+Once the last deadline is reached, pressing the button again loops back to the first one, creating a repeatable cycle.
 This idea moves away from measuring time in hours and minutes and instead measures it in terms of what actually matters day to day, giving a more personal and useful sense of how time is passing.

 <img width="1004" height="400" alt="Screenshot 2026-09-14 at 5 36 39 PM" src="https://github.com/user-attachments/assets/4bfc1711-140c-47e0-bde0-02607ed4401e" />

+For my second idea, I drew the screen at three different points in the day, 9am, 3pm, and 11pm, where the water level rises and gets choppier as the day goes on.
+In the morning, the water is low and mostly calm, showing that the day has just started.
+By the afternoon, the water has risen and the waves are more frequent, showing that things are picking up.
+By night, the screen is almost completely full and the waves are sharp and jagged, showing how busy or overwhelming the day has become by that point.
+The idea is to represent not just how much time has passed, but also the feeling of how the day has built up.

 **Jonathan Sharpy: https://github.com/jjs564-gif/Interactive-Lab-Hub/edit/Fall2026/Lab%202/README.md**